This spreadable vegan cheese is a genius way to use up the pulp left over from making home made almond milk.

 This recipe is very versatile – add other spices or flavourings to the mix or roll it in seeds, nuts or herbs of your choosing.
 Leave out the coconut oil if you prefer, I like the firmness it provides once chilled as otherwise this cheese can be very crumbly.

-- Pulp left over from making 1 litre of almond milk
+- Pulp left over from making 1 litre of almond milk (about 1 cup)

 - 1 clove garlic crushed or finely grated

 - 2 tbsp nutritional yeast